-Generally, anyone who has had intimate contact with another person could have a STI.
-Sexual contact includes genital skin to skin contact, intimate body fluid contact, and/or vaginal, penile, oral, or anal contact.
+Generally, anyone who has had sexual contact with another person could have a STI.
+Sexual contact includes genital skin to skin contact, contact with sexual fluids, and/or vaginal, penile, oral, or anal contact.
 Testing is tailored to your personal circumstances.
-If you have never done STI screening previously, we invite you to meet with a peer educator at Prevention & Wellness, (360) 650-2993.
-Most STIs are asymptomatic, so being informed about how to protect yourself and getting checked are important ways to prevent getting (and sharing) STIs.
+If you have never done STI screening previously and you don't have symptoms, we request that you schedule a pre-testing info session with the Peer Sexual Health Educators office in Prevention & Wellness Services prior to scheduling your testing appointment.
+This session will provide an overview of STIs, testing information and prevention strategies, and can be scheduled by contacting email@example.com or (360) 650-7557.
+Most STIs are asymptomatic, so being informed about how to protect yourself as well as getting checked regularly are important parts of a healthy, sexually active lifestyle.

 If you are symptomatic, you might notice some of the following: discomfort urinating, discomfort after ejaculation, frequent urination, new vaginal/penile/anal discharge or odor, genital or pelvic pain, new rashes, sores or bumps on your skin, bleeding after sex, or painful intercourse.
 Feel free to schedule first at the Student Health Center if you have symptoms that concern you.
 Our number is (360) 650-3400.

 What kinds of tests are available?

 Chlamydia, Gonorrhea, HIV, Syphilis, Herpes 1 & 2, Trichomonas, and Hepatitis A, B & C are common tests.
 Less common tests are also possible depending on your symptoms & history.
 Please see our STI Testing Guide for more information.